NickSwainston/pulsar_vm/README.md

 ```

 Once it's finished provisioning (installing software) shut down the VM.
-Open VirtualBox and export the VM as an `.ova` file.
+Open VirtualBox, find the VM you just created, and export the VM as an `.ova` file.

 ## Method that should work that doesn't